zachbonham/PsMonkeyPatch/readme.md

  # use connection string
 ```

+Agreed, it would be clearer to rename get_connection_string to get_connection_string_from_xml or something similar.
+With only the trusty "find in files" as my refactor tool, is that still the best path?

 Additionally, most powershell is not written as an object.
 At least I know I don't.  e.g.  we have a suite of admin functions that get connection strings, servers, and other miscellaneous metadata.
 Its implemented in a 'module' as well known functions - not as any class(es).

 Is that wrong?
 Should we be writing "OO"-style in PowerShell?
+Without a "class" keyword in PowerShell, do we effectively try to create shorthand for class authoring?
+Or is that effective use of the 'Add-Type' function?